Telus Health Acquiring EQ Care to Survive Virtual Care Competition Against Maple

 - Direct Access to Doctors

 Maple allows patients to talk to doctors directly without scheduling an appointment.
-But in the case of Babylon by Telus Health, patients have to schedule the appointments.
+But in the case of Babylon by Telus Health, patients have to schedule appointments.

 - Secure Chat, Audio, and Video